babeshkin.

 The key insight

-The Alpha Engine alone returns 31.8% per year — but with a gut-wrenching −49.5% max drawdown.
-Most investors would abandon it after losing half their portfolio.
+The Alpha Engine alone returns 31.8% per year, but with a −49.5% max drawdown.
+Most people would bail after losing half their portfolio.
 By adding two components that behave differently during crises (one with near-zero correlation, one with negative correlation), the combined strategy keeps 71% of the raw alpha while cutting the drawdown by 75%.
-The result: 22.2% annual returns that are actually investable for real capital.
+That gets you to 22.2% annual returns you can actually hold through a crash.